A non-commutative homogeneous coordinate ring for the degree six del Pezzo surface: Abstract

 \section{Abstract}

 Let $R$ be the free $\CC$-algebra on $x$ and $y$ modulo the relations $x^5=yxy$ and $y^2=xyx$ endowed with the $\ZZ$-grading $\deg x=1$ and $\deg y=2$.
-Let $\BB_3$ denote the blow up of $\CC\PP^2$ at three non-colliear points.
-The main result in this paper is that the category of quasi-coherent $\cO_{\BB_3}$-modules is equivalent to the quotient of the category of $\ZZ$-graded $R$-modules modulo the full subcategory of modules $M$ such that for each $m \in M$, $(x,y)^nm=0$ for $n \gg 0$.
+The ring $R$ appears, in somewhat hidden guise, in a paper on quiver gauge theories.
+Let $\BB_3$ denote the blow up of $\CC\PP^2$ at three non-colinear points.
+The main result in this paper is that the category of quasi-coherent $\cO_{\BB_3}$-modules is equivalent to the quotient of the category of $\ZZ$-graded $R$-modules modulo the full subcategory of modules that are the sum of their finite dimensional submodules.
 This reduces almost all representation-theoretic questions about $R$ to algebraic geometric questions about the del Pezzo surface $\BB_3$.
 For example, the generic simple $R$-module has dimension six.
-Furthermore, the main result combined with results of Artin, Tate, and Van den Bergh, imply that $R$ is a noetherian domain of global dimension three
+Furthermore, the main result combined with results of Artin, Tate, and Van den Bergh, implies that $R$ is a noetherian domain of global dimension three.